stevencrawford/job-tailor/README.md

 ## About

-Job Tailor is a web application that helps job seekers find and apply for relevant job opportunities.
-It uses advanced algorithms to analyze job descriptions and match them with the user's skills and preferences.
+An open-source self-hosted solution designed to enhance the job search process for candidates by collecting, aggregating, and analyzing job listings from hundreds of job boards.
+Utilizing Large Language Models (LLMs), JobTailor structures job details, extracts key requirements, matches candidates, and tailors CVs to closely align with job specifications.

-## Key Features
+## Key Features (In-Progress)
 - Job Search: Search for jobs based on keywords, location, job type, and other filters.
 - Job Recommendations: Get personalized job recommendations based on your profile and preferences.
 - Job Tracking: Keep track of the jobs you've applied to and their status.
-- Resume Builder: Create and manage your professional resume.
+- CV Builder: Create and manage your professional CV.
 - Job Alerts: Receive notifications for new job postings that match your criteria.
 - Company Insights: Get detailed information about companies, including reviews and ratings.